alexcurylo/swift-pose-gallery/README.md

 Build the app with the 'PoseGallery' target.
 Tests are in the 'PoseGalleryTests' target.

-Create [source code documentation in /docs](http:./PoseGallery/docs/) by building the 'Documentation' target.
+Build [source code documentation](PoseGallery/docs/) with the 'Documentation' target.

 ## Roadmap